lanl/singularity-eos/doc/sphinx/src/using-closures.rst

 densities and the unknown equilibrium temperature.

-Once again, the energy constraint is dropped since the energy is unknown, but since the equilibrium pressure is unknown, the pressure residual equations must be modified to take the form
+Once again, the energy constraint is dropped since the energy is unknown, but since the equilibrium pressure is a *specified* quantity, the pressure residual equations must be modified to take the form

 .. math::